 - What are their pain points?

 Join online forums, talk with your community members, invest time in learning SEO and keyword research to catapult your school marketing to the next level.
 Research is so important to do before implementing new marketing strategies – blind research is ineffective.

 After identifying the updated goals and needs of your audiences, it’s time to brainstorm marketing strategies that reflect these needs.

-Check your marketing funnel health
+Check your website health and performance

 Revamp social media and digital marketing